Biological Indicator Selection

 Porous or Hard Goods

-If the load consists of porous or hard goods, Mesa Labs recommends using spore strips or an SCBI.
-Porous and hard goods are sterilized by direct contact with the steam generated by the autoclave.1 The steam generated by the autoclave surrounds or penetrates the items and inactivates the bioburden.
-This is also true with the spore strips or SCBIs that would be used in autoclave loads containing porous or hard goods, steam surrounds and penetrates the BI and inactivates the spores on the BI.
+If the load consists of porous or hard goods, Mesa Labs recommends using MesaStrip, Spore Strips, EZTest® SCBI, or Smart-Read™ EZTest SCBI.
+Porous and hard goods are sterilized by direct contact with the steam generated by the autoclave.(1) The steam generated by the autoclave surrounds or penetrates the items and directly contacts the bioburden thus inactivating it.
+This is also true with the BIs used in autoclave loads containing porous or hard goods, steam surrounds and penetrates the BI and directly contacts the spores on the BI carrier material.

 Containers of Aqueous Liquids

 If the load consists of containers of aqueous liquid, Mesa recommends one of our glass ampoule, liquid submersible BIs, ProSpore®, MagnaAmp®, or SterilAmp® II.
 Liquids are not sterilized by direct contact with the autoclave steam because the steam cannot reach the liquid inside the container.(2) In simple terms, the steam from the autoclave heats the container, which in turn heats the liquid contents and inactivates the bioburden.
 Likewise, the spores in the glass ampoule BI will never be contacted by the steam from the autoclave.
 The glass ampoule will be heated, which in turn heats the liquid media, inactivating the spores in the media.
 The volume of liquid inside the containers being sterilized will determine which liquid submersible BI is best to use.